-During the 30-day period following this courtesy letter, the property owner and/or person cited with this violation will have the opportunity to request a hearing to dispute the identified violation and/or request accomodations due to circumstances that clouds the individuals' ability to correct the violation.
-If no hearing is desired, correcting the cited violation is required within 30-days.
+During the 30-day period following this courtesy letter, the property owner and/or person cited with this violation will have the opportunity to request a meeting to dispute the identified violation and/or request accomodations due to circumstances that clouds the individuals' ability to correct the violation.
+If no meeting is desired, correcting the cited violation is required within 30-days.

 After correcting the violation, please feel free to notify City staff.
 However, its not a problem if you don't advise staff - the inspector makes routine re-inspections and will be able to clear your property if the violation is corrected.